The giant that gave birth to the era of social media is now all set to rock our finances.

 Move IR is the compiler that compiles native scripts & modules right down to their bytecode portrayals.
 Although intelligible, it isn’t high level enough for an immediate translation into the Move bytecode.

-With that much in store, we are yet to see how this new innovation called Facebook’s CryptoCurrency Libra will evolve cryptocurrency and blockchain app development.
+With that much in store, we are yet to see how this new innovation called Facebook’s CryptoCurrency Libra will evolve cryptocurrency and blockchain app development services.
 Hopes are high but doubts seems to be higher.

 Whether Facebook’s Digital Currency will be the next huge cryptographic money or a failure is difficult to say as of now.
 Facebook’s huge size, particularly in developing countries, may prepare individuals to give it a shot, especially if it can offer them the services they need.
 Next year, we’ll see whether Libra association will make or break it.
 Till then, sit back and relax.